martianbandit/Agentic-Coding-Framework/02_AI-DOCS/Conventions/coding_conventions_template.md

 - Include proper ARIA attributes
 - Ensure keyboard navigation works
 - Maintain sufficient color contrast

-## Principes de Design et d'Expérience Utilisateur (UX/UI)

-L'objectif est de créer des interfaces utilisateur (UI) et des expériences utilisateur (UX) qui rivalisent avec les meilleures startups (ex: standard Y Combinator), en mettant l'accent sur la modernité, l'élégance, l'intuitivité et une esthétique "pixel-perfect".

-### Philosophie de Design
-- **Modernité et Élégance :** Viser des designs épurés, contemporains et visuellement attrayants.
-- **Simplicité Intuitive :** Les interfaces doivent être faciles à comprendre et à utiliser, même pour un nouvel utilisateur.
-- **Cohérence :** Maintenir une cohérence visuelle et fonctionnelle à travers toute l'application.
-- **Feedback Utilisateur :** Fournir des retours clairs et immédiats aux actions de l'utilisateur.
-- **Performance Perçue :** Optimiser pour que l'application semble rapide et réactive.

-### Système de Design (Design System)
-- **Utilisation de Tailwind CSS :**
-    - Suivre une configuration Tailwind CSS centralisée ([`tailwind.config.js`](tailwind.config.js:1) à créer/modifier si besoin) pour définir la palette de couleurs, la typographie, les points de rupture, etc.
-    - Privilégier la composition des classes utilitaires de Tailwind pour créer des composants réutilisables.
-    - Éviter les styles CSS personnalisés excessifs ; s'appuyer autant que possible sur les capacités de Tailwind.
-- **Bibliothèque de Composants UI (Optionnel mais recommandé) :**
-    - Envisager l'utilisation d'une bibliothèque de composants headless (ex: Headless UI, Radix UI) ou d'une bibliothèque de composants stylée (ex: Shadcn/UI, Material UI, Ant Design) pour accélérer le développement et assurer la cohérence.
-    - Si une bibliothèque est choisie, définir des conventions pour sa customisation et son extension.
-- **Palette de Couleurs :** Définir et utiliser de manière cohérente :
-    - Couleurs primaires et secondaires.
-    - Couleurs neutres (gris, blancs, noirs).
-    - Couleurs d'accentuation.
-    - Couleurs sémantiques pour les états (succès, erreur, avertissement, information).
-- **Typographie :**
-    - Définir une hiérarchie typographique claire (polices, tailles, graisses, hauteurs de ligne) pour les titres, sous-titres, corps de texte, labels, etc.
-    - Assurer une lisibilité optimale sur tous les appareils.
-- **Espacement et Grille (Layout) :**
-    - Adopter un système d'espacement cohérent (ex: basé sur une échelle de 4px ou 8px).
-    - Utiliser des grilles (CSS Grid, Flexbox) pour structurer les mises en page et assurer l'alignement.
-- **Iconographie :**
-    - Choisir un style d'icônes cohérent (ex: Heroicons, Feather Icons).
-    - Utiliser des SVGs pour la netteté et la scalabilité.
-- **Micro-interactions et Animations :**
-    - Utiliser des animations et transitions subtiles pour améliorer l'UX (ex: feedback sur un clic, transitions d'état douces).
-    - Éviter les animations excessives ou distrayantes.
-Celles-ci doivent avoir un but.
-- **Responsive Design :**
-    - Adopter une approche "Mobile-first" ou "Desktop-first" de manière cohérente.
-    - Tester sur une variété de tailles d'écran et d'appareils.
-- **Gestion des États :**
-    - Concevoir des états clairs pour les éléments interactifs (hover, focus, active, disabled).
-    - Prévoir des états pour le chargement de données, les listes vides, et les erreurs.

-### Accessibilité (Approfondissement)
-En plus des points de la section "Accessibilité" :
-- **Navigation au clavier complète :** Tous les éléments interactifs doivent être accessibles et utilisables via le clavier.
-- **Contraste élevé par défaut :** Viser des contrastes supérieurs aux minima WCAG AA lorsque possible, pour un confort visuel accru.
-- **Textes alternatifs pour les images :** Descriptifs et pertinents.
-- **Structure sémantique rigoureuse :** Utiliser les balises HTML appropriées pour leur sens.

-### Outils et Processus
-- **Maquettes (si disponibles) :** Si des maquettes Figma (ou autre) sont fournies, s'efforcer de les respecter fidèlement.
-- **Itération :** Le design est un processus itératif. Être ouvert aux retours et aux améliorations continues.
+- Refer to the [**Design Conventions and Style Guide**](design_conventions_template.md:1) for detailed UX/UI principles.

+## Design and User Experience (UX/UI) Principles

+The goal is to create user interfaces (UI) and user experiences (UX) that rival the best startups (e.g., Y Combinator standard), focusing on modernity, elegance, intuitiveness, and a "pixel-perfect" aesthetic.

+### Design Philosophy
+- **Modernity and Elegance:** Aim for clean, contemporary, and visually appealing designs.
+- **Intuitive Simplicity:** Interfaces should be easy to understand and use, even for new users.
+- **Consistency:** Maintain visual and functional consistency throughout the application.
+- **User Feedback:** Provide clear and immediate feedback to user actions.
+- **Perceived Performance:** Optimize so the application feels fast and responsive.

+### Design System
+- **Use of Tailwind CSS:**
+    - Follow a centralized Tailwind CSS configuration ([`tailwind.config.js`](tailwind.config.js:1) to be created/modified if needed) to define the color palette, typography, breakpoints, etc.
+    - Favor composing Tailwind utility classes to create reusable components.
+    - Avoid excessive custom CSS styles; rely as much as possible on Tailwind's capabilities.
+- **UI Component Library (Optional but recommended):**
+    - Consider using a headless component library (e.g., Headless UI, Radix UI) or a styled component library (e.g., Shadcn/UI, Material UI, Ant Design) to speed up development and ensure consistency.
+    - If a library is chosen, define conventions for its customization and extension.
+- **Color Palette:** Define and consistently use:
+    - Primary and secondary colors.
+    - Neutral colors (grays, whites, blacks).
+    - Accent colors.
+    - Semantic colors for states (success, error, warning, information).
+- **Typography:**
+    - Define a clear typographic hierarchy (fonts, sizes, weights, line heights) for titles, subtitles, body text, labels, etc.
+    - Ensure optimal readability on all devices.
+- **Spacing and Grid (Layout):**
+    - Adopt a consistent spacing system (e.g., based on a 4px or 8px scale).
+    - Use grids (CSS Grid, Flexbox) to structure layouts and ensure alignment.
+- **Iconography:**
+    - Choose a consistent icon style (e.g., Heroicons, Feather Icons).
+    - Use SVGs for sharpness and scalability.
+- **Micro-interactions and Animations:**
+    - Use subtle animations and transitions to improve UX (e.g., click feedback, smooth state transitions).
+    - Avoid excessive or distracting animations.
+They should serve a purpose.
+- **Responsive Design:**
+    - Consistently adopt a "Mobile-first" or "Desktop-first" approach.
+    - Test on a variety of screen sizes and devices.
+- **State Management:**
+    - Design clear states for interactive elements (hover, focus, active, disabled).
+    - Plan for states for data loading, empty lists, and errors.

+### Accessibility (In-depth)
+In addition to the points in the "Accessibility" section:
+- **Full keyboard navigation:** All interactive elements must be accessible and usable via the keyboard.
+- **High contrast by default:** Aim for contrasts higher than WCAG AA minimums where possible, for increased visual comfort.
+- **Alternative texts for images:** Descriptive and relevant.
+- **Rigorous semantic structure:** Use appropriate HTML tags for their meaning.

+### Tools and Processes
+- **Mockups (if available):** If Figma mockups (or other) are provided, strive to adhere to them faithfully.
+- **Iteration:** Design is an iterative process.
+Be open to feedback and continuous improvement.

 ## Security Best Practices